 I decided to devour the chilli pork pie as soon as we got in the car to set off.
-The pastry was delicious and the the filling was so full of flavour.
-There has been so many times that i have bitten into a pork pie and just been overwhelmed with the amount of jelly that is pumped into the pie to compensate the lack of filling.
-This was just the opposite, the pie was filled to the brim with spicy pork, not to much chilli but enough to leave a tingle on your lips.
+The pastry was delicious, and the filling was so full of flavour.
+There have been so many times that I have bitten into a pork pie and just been overwhelmed with the amount of jelly that is pumped into the pie to compensate for the lack of filling.
+This was just the opposite; the pie was filled to the brim with spicy pork, not too much chilli but enough to leave a tingle on your lips.

 Then the Stand pie, this pie was so big that Tina bless her struggled to get her mouth around it.
-I however, took a enormous bite and instantly regretted doing so.
-You reach a moment when you think i either swallow this whole and choke to death at sea, try and chew with you mouth wide open for the world to see, or fish in and take some out so you can be a civilised human being.
-As you can see non of these options held much dignity, but alas i chose as it was just me and Tina present to proceed chewing mouth wide open.
-The taste was incredible, again the pastry was tasty (which is so often over looked).
+I, however, took an enormous bite and instantly regretted doing so.
+You reach a moment when you think I either swallow this whole and choke to death at sea, try and chew with your mouth wide open for the world to see, or fish in and take some out so you can be a civilised human being.
+As you can see none of these options held much dignity, but alas I chose as it was just me and Tina present to proceed chewing mouth wide open.
+The taste was incredible; again the pastry was tasty (which is so often overlooked).

 Value for Money

-Well lets look at how much we paid at St. Agnes.
-We paid nearly £10.00 for two sausage rolls, a pasty and some cake thing.
-Here we brought a similar amount of pastry goods and it came to just £5.20, the stand pie was £3.20 and the cornish pasty and the smaller pork pie was just a quid each.
+Well, let’s look at how much we paid at St. Agnes.
+We spent nearly £10.00 for two sausage rolls, a pasty and some cake thing.
+Here we brought a similar amount of pastry goods, and it came to just £5.20, the stand pie was £3.20, and the Cornish pasty and the smaller pork pie was only a quid each.

-Its a butchers at the end of the day, and you can only dress such as such.
-Having said that, the butcher was kind, friendly and even packed everything up for us whilst i ran over the road and drew some money out the hole in the wall (they do take card payment but for totals over £10.00).
+Its a butcher at the end of the day, and you can only dress such as such.
+The butcher was kind, friendly and even packed everything up for us while I ran over the road and drew some money out the hole in the wall (they do take card payment but for totals over £10.00).